What to Eat in Seoul | 4 Super Fresh Foods to Try in Spring

 Spring Namul | 나물

 Namul refers to a variety of edible grasses or leaves, that are commonly served as banchan or side dishes in Korean cuisine.
 In spring time, namul are super fresh, packed with vitamins and incredibly tasty.
-Look out for mugwort, gondre, fernbrake, and wild chives, when deciding what to eat in Seoul.
+Look out for mugwort, gondre, fernbrake, and wild chives, when deciding what to eat in Seoul, during spring.

-Sanchon is where to eat in Seoul for Buddhist Temple cuisine and an incredible atmosphere.
+Wondering where to eat Buddhist Temple food in Seoul?
+Sanchon is the place to go for fresh namul and an incredible atmosphere.
 You’ll be treated to a unique menu of Korean dishes that are carefully prepared using in-season vegetables and time-honoured techniques.

-If you’d like to enjoy a free traditional art performance, make your reservation for between 7:30 and 8PM.
+If you’d like to enjoy a free traditional folk performance, time your reservation for between 7:30 and 8PM.
 Performances run from 8 – 8:40.
 Find more details here.

 Check out Bon Bibimbap (본비빔밥) if Sanchon is a bit out of your budget.
 You’ll find affordable and flavourful mixed rice bowls loaded with the fresh veggies of the season.
 You’ll easily find this restaurant chain all over Seoul.